Frances Seymour, Duchess of Somerset (born 1699): Literary works and patronage

 In 1725, two short poems by the Countess of Hertford, based on the story of Inkle and Yarico, were published anonymously in A New Miscellany...Written Chiefly by Persons of Quality and Isaac Watts published four short poems by her in 1734, in his Reliquiae juveniles, written under the pen name Eusebia.
 Her correspondents included Henrietta Knight, Baroness Luxborough, and Henrietta Fermor, Countess of Pomfret.
 The letters contain such topics as literature, religion, court gossip, family and rural life.

 The countess was a literary patron, whose protégés including Isaac Watts, Laurence Eusden, John Dyer, William Shenstone and Stephen Duck, whom she introduced to the queen.
 Particularly important among these was James Thomson.
 Samuel Johnson claimed that Thomson, on his first visit to Marlborough, "took more delight in carousing with Lord Hertford and his friends than assisting her ladyship's poetical operations, and therefore never received another summons".
 Thomson dedicated his 1728 poem, "Spring", to her.
 The countess even used her influence with Queen Caroline to obtain clemency for Thomson's friend, the poet Richard Savage, who had been convicted of murder.

 Frances was an early supporter of Thomas Coram's campaign to provide care for orphans and abandoned children in London.
 She signed his petition for the establishment of a Foundling Hospital on 26 May 1730, being one of twenty-one 'ladies of quality and distinction' who encouraged male relatives to lend their support to Coram's charitable initiative: a Royal Charter was granted in 1739.

 Death and legacy

 Elizabeth Singer Rowe's posthumously-published Devout Exercises of the Heart (1737) was dedicated to the countess.
 According to Horace Walpole, Frances became interested in spiritualism, under Rowe's influence, following the death of her only son, George, who contracted smallpox in Bologna in 1744.

 After her husband's death in 1750, she lived her last years at Percy Lodge, where she died on 7 July 1754.
 She was buried with her son and husband in Westminster Abbey on 20 July.

+Frances Seymour was one of the "literary ladies of England" described in Anne Elwood's Memoirs of the literary ladies of England from the commencement of the last century (1843), a collective biography of influential women writers published almost a century after Seymour's death.